 Vietnamese coffee is mostly made in the French style, Cà phê phin, which means using filters.
 People pour boiling water and wait for the coffee to expand, soak up the water and strain each drop.

 Enjoying and thrilled waiting for each drop of coffee to drop a little is a special hobby of coffee lovers in Vietnam.

 Vietnamese people have their style of enjoying coffee.
-They do not consider coffee as a quick drink but enjoy coffee as a culture of sipping and thinking.
+They do not consider coffee a quick drink but enjoy coffee as a culture of sipping and thinking.

 People often sip coffee and read newspapers, or chatting with friends.
 Vietnamese prefer their coffee as bold, bitter, and aromatic.

 Vietnamese coffee beans

 Arabica and Robusta are the two types of coffee used and grown popular in Vietnam.
-Each type has made its name in the country as well as abroad in terms of output, quality, and taste.
+Each type has made its name in the country and abroad in terms of output, quality, and taste.

 About 97% of Vietnam’s coffee beans are Robusta.
 They are bitter, strong, and contain lots of caffeine.
 Robusta coffee beans are often used to make instant coffee.

 Coffee beans determine the final taste of iced coffee.